-An entrepreneur and small business owner, Lea previously owned and operated a chain of gasoline stations & convenience stores in the Tucson region.
+An entrepreneur and small business owner, Lea previously owned and operated a chain of gasoline stations & convenience stores in the Tucson region as well as a business brokerage firm.

-She currently chairs the board of St Mary's Hospital and was past chair of the boards of the Pima Association of Governments Economic Vitality Committee and the Tucson Business Alliance.
-She also serves on the boards of the Arizona Chamber of Commerce and Industry, Visit Tucson, Arizona Town Hall and the Pima County Workforce Investment Board, and on the national board for the Latino Coalition, an affiliate of the U.S Chamber of Commerce.
+She currently chairs the board of St Mary’s Hospital and the Pima Association of Governments Economic Vitality Committee.
+She formerly served as the Chairwoman of the Southern Arizona Business Roundtable, the Past Chair of the Tucson Business Alliance, the Founder and Past Chair of the Pima County Small Business Commission, the Chairwoman of the University of Arizona Hispanic Advisory Council and is a Past President of the Tucson chapter of the National Association of Women Business Owners.
+She also currently serves on the boards of the Arizona Chamber of Commerce and Industry, Visit Tucson and the Pima County Workforce Investment Board, and serves on the national board for the Latino Coalition, an affiliate of the U.S Chamber of Commerce.
+She is an active member of the U.S Hispanic Chamber and the U.S. Chamber and has been selected to serve on the CCC100 as one of the top chambers in the country.

 Lea has received dozens of awards and recognitions throughout her career.
-These include being recognized by the National Football League with a 2015 Hispanic Heritage Award, by the University of Arizona Eller College with a 2014 Extraordinary Woman in Business award, by the University of Arizona Alumni Association with the 2012 Distinguished Citizen Award, by the 2008 Business Advocate of the Year by MED Week, a 2007 Woman of Influence by Inside Tucson Business, was recognized as a 40 under 40 recipient and honored with a University of Arizona Entrepreneurial Fellow award.
+These include being recognized with a Top Latino Leader Award in 2017 at the National Latino Leadership Conference, by the National Football League with a 2015 Hispanic Heritage Award, by the University of Arizona Eller College with a 2014 Extraordinary Woman in Business award, by the University of Arizona Alumni Association with the 2012 Distinguished Citizen Award, by the 2008 Business Advocate of the Year by MED Week, a 2007 Woman of Influence by Inside Tucson Business, was recognized as a 40 under 40 recipient and honored with a University of Arizona Entrepreneurial Fellow award.
 In addition, she is a Flinn Brown Fellow and an Honorary Rotarian.

 She received her undergraduate degrees in Marketing and Entrepreneurship from the University of Arizona, and her Masters in Business Administration from Pepperdine University.